Kalashnikov42/SatShipNet/YOLOv9/README.md

 # YOLOv9
-YOLOv9 implementation on Ships in Google Earth Dataset
+YOLOv9 implementation on 'Ships in Google Earth' Dataset
 - The dataset was duly preprocessed, augmented and resized
 - YOLOv9 architecture as mentioned in the literature was directly implemented